kianenigma/what-blockchain-actually/content/Content/Appendices/Proof of Work and Proof of Stake.md

+---
+Description: More details about how proof of work and stake work and achieve economic security.
+---

 ## Introduction
 These two topics did not fit into the overall flow of the writing thus far and therefore have been moved to this separate appendix.
 Knowing them is useful, as they are an important part of the history of blockchains.
 Moreover, they shed a bit of light into _how_ blockchains manage to deliver some of their [[Trustless]] properties, namely [[Economic Security]].
 ## Proof of Work